 Back To Jaipur

 After lunch from Ajmer enjoyed the afternoon exploring at Peppermint Hotel.
 This hotel’s classy interior design will catch your attention.
 I just have passed relaxing hours at the rooftop swimming pool and lawn.
 It was quiet and charming and how could I miss some clicking here!!! 😉

 Rooftop Peppermint Hotel

-After the breakfast, left Jaipur for Udaipur in Rajasthan.
+After the breakfast left Jaipur for Udaipur in Rajasthan.
 It was a long journey, but not tiring at all.
-New roads, new views and fresh mood, lol…..
-When was just near to Udaipur loved the awesome views of the Aravalli Ranges.
-And while my car was passing through the hilly roads, it reminded me the journey of my recent Bhutan trip.
+New roads, new views, and fresh mood, lol…..
+Just near to Udaipur loved the awesome views of the Aravalli Ranges.
+And while my car was passing through the hilly roads, it reminded me of the journey of my recent Bhutan trip.
 Somehow the world is round, and you find the similarity though for the first time you’ve been here.
 Interesting, right?

 Good Afternoon Udaipur!

 I took an entry in the afternoon at Hotel Mahendra Prakash in Lake Palace road.
 The best thing I found about this hotel is that it is Haveli-Style (like home) Hotel.
 I can’t express how happy I have been there.
 I don’t know how did I pass my three nights there!!
 Oh, it was simply amazing, so royal and authentic… There are a beautiful lawn and a swimming pool and also a massage room.
 I enjoyed sitting under the sky and using free Wi-Fi…

 What a beautiful morning it was!
 Loved taking breakfast while enjoying Santoor music on the lawn.
 I have then started exploring the Lake City Udaipur.
 There are many romantic tourist attractions in Udaipur.
 From the roadside saw the beauty of Fateh Sagar Lake.